GlebBatykov/theater/README.md

 The absolute path to the actor is given from the name of the actor system.
 The path to the actor also includes the names of the actor system, if we are talking about an actor created by the user, the root actor and user guardian (user) are indicated.

-An example of displaying the absolute path to the created top-level actor.
+An example of displaying the absolute path to the created top-level actor:

 ```dart
 // Create actor class